About us

 What is a PUC Certificate?

 A Pollution Under Control (PUC) Certificate, commonly referred to as a PUCC or vehicle pollution certificate, is an official document that certifies your vehicle's compliance with the government-prescribed emission control standards.
+It is mandatory to curb air pollution across the nation.

 Every motor vehicle owner in India is legally required to carry a valid pollution under control certificate at all times while driving.
 The PUC certificate contains key details, including your vehicle's registration information, the date of issue, the PUC expiry date, and the results of the vehicle emission test.
-State governments are responsible for ensuring that authorized PUC testing centres are widely available, that testing equipment is well-maintained, and that vehicle owners are adhering to the applicable rules.

-Further, the absence of a valid PUCC is punishable under the law and will attract a challan.
+State governments are responsible for ensuring that authorised PUC testing centres are widely available, that testing equipment is well-maintained, and that vehicle owners are adhering to the applicable rules Further, the absence of a valid PUCC is punishable under the law and will attract a challan.

-Why is the PUC Certificate Important?
+Why is the PUC certificate important?

 Here's why: